-Here, we are dealing with life, with death in a very gentle manner, as if carried away towards the ineluctable but with no violence.
+Here we speak of life and death in a very gentle way, as if carried towards the inevitable but without violence.

 Our childhood toys fly away, float in the air.

-The mirror of a beloved grandmother comes out of the attic.
+The mirror of a much-loved grandmother emerges from the attic.

-How to preserve this precious part of childhood, this innocence, this capacity for wonder.
+How to preserve this precious part of childhood, this innocence in the world, this capacity for wonder.

 Fight against, accept, deal with?

-So many questions that with the passage of time remind us that programmed obsolescence is not only for objects.
+So many questions that with the passing of time remind us that programmed obsolescence is not only for objects.